Shaileshsaravanan/Set-Discord-Activity-Extension/README.md

 Set "Playing", "Streaming", "Listening to" &amp; "Watching" in Discord to whatever you want.
 It even has a YouTube, Plex, and SoundCloud integration, so you can automatically share what you're watching/listening to on those platforms.

-# 🔥Installation
+# 🔥 Installation

 Loading an unpacked extension

-The directory holding the manifest file can be added as an extension in developer mode in its current state.
 To load an unpacked extension in developer mode, follow these steps:

 Open the Extension Management page by navigating to chrome://extensions.